tldr-pages/tldr/pages/common/clamav.md

 # ClamAV

 > Open-source anti-virus program.
 > ClamAV isn't a command, but a set of commands.
-See the pages below.
 > More information: <https://www.clamav.net>.

 - Show the tldr page for scan files using the `clamd` daemon: